-Q12: We are a PR/marketing agency and we assist firms with directory submissions.
+Q11: We are a PR/marketing agency that assists firms with directory submissions.
 Do you need authorisation from the firms we represent?
 A: Yes.
 We will ask you to tell us who you represent and provide written authorisation from the firm.
-Please note that we will still retain a contact from the firm on record and may ask for confirmation each year.
+Please note that we will still retain a contact from the firm and may ask for authorisation each year.

 Firm rankings and awards

-Q1: Does feedback from firms you have ranked highly have more weight or influence on your ranking decision?
+Q1: Does feedback from highly-rated firms have more weight or influence on your ranking decision?

 A: Not at all.
 Feedback from all firms is equally weighted.